Health and Safety Risk Assessment Requirements

 Risk assessments can effectively ensure that four important aspects of health and safety requirements are maintained:

-- Risk assessments allow for the prevention of occupational hazards and risks pertaining to health and safety.
+- Assessments allow for the prevention of occupational hazards and risks pertaining to health and safety.

-- Risk assessments provide information to employees, and all other relevant parties.
+- Assessments provide information to employees, and all other relevant parties.

-- Risk assessment training allow individuals in the workplace to be educated thoroughly and trained in the health and safety procedures applicable to the workplace.
+- Risk Assessment training allows individuals in the workplace to be educated thoroughly and trained in the health and safety procedures applicable to the workplace.

-- Risk assessments help the employer comply with their legal obligations with regards to health and safety requirements.
+- Assessments help the employer comply with their legal obligations with regard to health and safety requirements.

 Important requirements for Health and Safety Risk Assessments